juliocastellanos-io/lifesciences-boost/src/pages/showcase/multiple-sclerosis.md

           4. **PD:** Proton Density weighted image is a MRI sequence where the tissues with the higher concentration or density of protons (hydrogen atoms) produce the strongest signals and appear the brightest on the image.

+          &Rightarrow; The **FLAIR** sequence specifically can be used in brain imaging to suppress cerebrospinal fluid (CSF) effects on the image,  being the most adequate to bring out the periventricular hyperintense lesions, such as **multiple sclerosis** plaques.
+          &Rightarrow; Thus it is the one used when ovelaying the segmentation of such lesions for medical visualization.

         align: left
         image: images/msc_sequences_resized.png
         image_position: right